ashbaldry/ashbaldry.github.io/_posts/2022-11-xx-designer-0-2-0-release.md

 tags: [rstats, package, shiny, designer]
 ---

-I'm really happy to announce the update of the {designer} package!
-This is the first package that I've created that has warranted such an update, and I'm hoping the new features added will be useful.
+I'm really happy to announce an update of {[designer](https://ashbaldry.github.io/designer/)} is available on CRAN!
+This is the first package that I've created that has warranted such an update, and the features included will help improve the experience of using the package.

 ## What is {designer}?

 When coming to write up about this release, I realised that I never made a post about initial release around the {designer} package (just some sporadic posts on the dying bird app), so a quick introduction to the package:

-> The [{designer}](ashbaldry.github.io/designer) package is a code-free solution to prototype the UI of shiny applications.
+> The {designer} package is a code-free solution to prototype the UI of shiny applications.

 With {designer}, you can create a basic wireframe of the application within minutes, and then provide the R code necessary to reproduce the same UI.
+It enables both R and non-R users to come up with a concept of the layout of the UI before passing it to shiny developers to build the logic behind the application.

 ![Example of the designer shiny application creating a basic wireframe with a header, 3 inputs and a plot](https://raw.githubusercontent.com/ashbaldry/designer/main/man/figures/example_app.gif)

-So, what has been added to the latest release of the application?

-### UX
+## User Experience Improvments

 The most noticeable thing when opening the application is the update to the layout; the components, rather than being a dropdown, have moved to the left of the page.
+This helps see from the start which components are available for the selected dashboard type, and easily switch between the components when designing.

 There is also the opportunity to select the page type on start-up.
+Previously you would have to select the page type dropdown and have to select the page that you wanted.
+Additional text about each page type has been included as it isn't inherently clear what the difference between a "fixed page" and a "fluid page" is.

-Both have been included to reduce the number of clicks required to start designing you shiny UI.
+Both of these have been implemented to also reduce the initial number of clicks required to start designing the application.

 <section style="display: flex; justify-content: space-around; font-weight: 700;">
 <div>